 Egypt census workers detect another baby boom

-In this May 23, 2017 photo, Professor of Statistics Department Dr. Hussein Abdel-Aziz Helmi Sayed, listens during an interview in his office, at the Central Agency for Public Mobilization and Statistics Headquarters in Cairo, Egypt.
+In this May 24, 2017 photo, a Central Agency for Public Mobilization and Statistics worker looks at the identification card of an elderly woman as she fills them into the tablet at her home, in the Omraniyah district of Cairo, Egypt.
 Census workers going door to door in Egypt's teeming neighborhoods and crowded towns are discovering a new country _ of more than 20 million people born in the last decade alone.

 Discussions